JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo usermod -g www-readwrite sysop
     sudo usermod -g www-readwrite user

-With that done, let’s adjust the default system UMASK.
+With that done, let’s adjust the default system UMASK to allow for group writability of files to begin with.

 ### Setting default UMASK for group writability.